sanitswain/java8tips/lambdas.rst

         }
     }

 Local variables stored in the stack where as instance variables stored in heap.
 In the above code snippet main thread declares variable "x" and also creates a Thread which is trying to use this x variable.
 As we know local variables will be stored in the local stack (here stack of main) and when thread "tt" will be created it will executed separate to main thread.
 There might be chances that main will be completed first and the stack will be released before thread tt trying to use it.
-So if variable is declared final, them lambda will a copy of it and use whenever require.
+So if variable is declared final, them lambda will take a copy of it and use whenever require.

 Where to use Lambdas
 ^^^^^^^^^^^^^^^^^^^^
 We have discussed enough on lambdas and anonybmous classes.
 Let's discuss the scenarios where should we use them.

-	- **Anonymous class:** Use it whenever you want to declare some additional fields or methods which lambda cann't do.
+	- **Anonymous class:** Use it whenever you want to declare some additional fields (member variables) or methods which lambda cann't do.

 	- **Lambda:**
 		* Use it if you want to encapsulate a single unit of behavior and pass to some other code.
 For example: performing certain operation on each element of collection.

-		* Use it if you need a simple instance of a functional interface and none of the preceding criteria apply (for example, you do not need a constructor, a named type, fields, or additional methods).
+		* Use it if you need a simple instance of a functional interface where you do not need a constructor, a named type, fields, or additional methods.